RSV in Philippines: Why It’s a Growing Concern for Infants and the Elderly

 • Stay Home When Sick

-If someone has cold-like symptoms, they should stay home and limit contact with others — especially infants and older adults — until symptoms improve.
+If someone has cold-like symptoms, they should stay home.
+They should limit contact with others, especially infants and older adults.
+This should continue until symptoms improve.

 • Consider Medical Advice for High-Risk Groups

-Talk to your doctor about RSV and its risks if you have infants, elderly family members, or loved ones with chronic health conditions.
-Some preventive options — including vaccines for older adults and monoclonal antibodies for babies — are being discussed by health authorities.
+Discuss RSV and its risks with your doctor if you have infants.
+Also talk to them if you have elderly family members or loved ones with chronic health conditions.
+Health authorities are discussing some preventive options.
+These include vaccines for older adults.
+Monoclonal antibodies for babies are also being considered.

 When to Seek Medical Help